GerritDlks/Apple-Homekit-server/README.md

 cp /home/pi/HAP-NodeJS/accessories/examples/SonoffMQTT_accessory.js /home/pi/HAP-NodeJS/accessories/SonoffMQTT_accessory.js
 ```
 To configure the accessory, you almost have to do the same things like you had to do with the [light accessory](#test-installation---pis-onboard-led-as-light-accessory).
 Open the file '/home/pi/HAP-NodeJS/accessories/SonoffMQTT_accessory.js'.
-In this file you must edit (at least) [these](https://github.com/Kevin-De-Koninck/Apple-Homekit-and-PiHole-server/blob/master/accessories/SonoffMQTT_accessory.js#L16) lines:
+In [this file](https://github.com/Kevin-De-Koninck/Apple-Homekit-and-PiHole-server/blob/master/accessories/SonoffMQTT_accessory.js#L16) you must edit (at least) these lines:
 - **Line 16**: This will be the name of the accessory.
 - **Line 17**: This will be the pincode that you'll need to connect to the accessory.
 - **Line 18**: This must be a unique hexadecimal code (0-9 and A-F), unique for every accessory.
 - **Line 21**: This is the name of the Sonoff device that you've configured on the web interface of the Sonoff device (see next paragraph).
 Save the file and exit.

 Secondly, we'll change some settings on the Sonoff's web interface.
-Open the website of the Sonoff device and then click on 'COnfiguration -> Configure MQTT'.
+Open the website of the Sonoff device and then click on 'Configuration -> Configure MQTT'.
 Here we will change 2 things:
 - **Host**: Enter the static IP of your Raspberry Pi.
 - **Topic**: Enter a name for the device WITHOUT spaces.
 (E.g. 'kitchenlights')
 Click save to save this configuration and restart the device.